 Cataract Treatment: Implanting a New Lens (IOL)

 A cataract is a clouding of the lens.
-Surgery can be done to remove the cloudy lens and replace it with a clear plastic lens called an IOL (intraocular lens).
+Surgery can be done to remove the cloudy lens.
+It's then replaced with a clear plastic lens called an IOL (intraocular lens).
 The IOL can be placed either in front of or behind the colored part of your eye (the iris).
 Your eye healthcare provider will choose the location that is best.
-This will depend on the condition of the capsule, the thin membrane that surrounds the lens and on the type of IOL that will be implanted.
+This will depend on the condition of the capsule, the thin membrane that surrounds the lens., It will also depend on the type of IOL that will be implanted.
 An IOL doesn’t change how your eye looks but it may improve your vision.

 Posterior capsule lens

 In most cases, an IOL is implanted behind the iris (posterior chamber).
 Flexible loops hold the IOL in place.
-The posterior capsule also provides support for the IOL.
+The posterior capsule and capsular bag also provide support for the IOL.

 Anterior chamber lens

-If the capsule behind the lens is weak or damaged, your eye healthcare provider may place a special lens in front of the iris (anterior chamber).
+Your eye care provider may place a special lens in front of the iris (anterior chamber).
+This is done if the capsule behind the lens is weak or damaged.
 Small loops hold the IOL in place.

-In some cases, the capsule can't support an IOL, but your surgeon prefers to place the IOL behind the iris rather than in front of it.
-In these cases, your surgeon may use stitches or place the flexible loops in the sclera (known as the white of the eye) to hold the IOL in place.
+In some cases, the capsule can't support an IOL.
+But your surgeon prefers to place the IOL behind the iris rather than in front of it.
+In these cases, your surgeon may use stitches or place the flexible loops in the sclera (the white of the eye) to hold the IOL in place.

 Types of IOLs

-Your eye healthcare provider will select a new lens to fit your eye and vision needs.
+Your eye care provider will select a new lens to fit your eye and vision needs.
 IOLs are made in slightly different shapes.
-In most cases, the IOL will last for the rest of your life.
-Talk with your eye healthcare provider about which lenses are right for you.
+The IOL will generally last for the rest of your life.
+Talk with your eye care provider about which lenses are right for you.
 Some things to consider include:

 Special materials.
 IOLs are made of materials that won’t irritate your eye.
-These include silicone, acrylic, and a type of hard plastic called PMMA.
+These include silicone or acrylic.
+Also, a type of hard plastic called PMMA.

 Multifocal and accommodating lenses.
-These lenses use advanced technology to improve your range of vision, including seeing up close.
-For best results, they are put into both eyes.
+These lenses use advanced technology to improve your range of vision.
+This includes seeing up close.
+They are put into both eyes for best results.